 Option 2: Using Floor and Wall Liners

-We recommend this if you walls are not vertical, and floor is not flat (or if you are installing on top of carpet).
+We recommend this if you walls are not vertical, and floor is not flat (or if you are installing, or have, carpet).
 We can supply wall and floor liners in 18mm MFC in most colours.
 Pack out the liners to create vertical and horizontal surfaces.
 Calculate your measurements from inside the liners.

 Option 3: Wall to End Panels

 We have a range of 18mm MFC end panels, or alternatively, use MDF and decorate to exactly match your wall colour.
 End panels can be used in conjunction with ‘Wall and Floor Liners’ as shown in Option 2.